lk2-iosr/fetcher/README.md

 }
 ```

-These messages will be published to Amazon SNS or SQS and then consumed by [stats](https://github.com/lk2-iosr/stats) and [publisher](https://github.com/lk2-iosr/publisher)
+These messages will be published to Amazon SNS and then consumed by [stats](https://github.com/lk2-iosr/stats) and [publisher](https://github.com/lk2-iosr/publisher)